crcdng/hen-timeline/timeline.md

 https://diversenftart.hotglue.me/

 #### March 31, 2021
-Artist [@muratpak](https://twitter.com/muratpak) offers the first version of what will become, after discussions, the HEN logo, shaping the visual identity of the project: https://twitter.com/muratpak/status/1377312115422343169?s=21
+Artist [@muratpak](https://twitter.com/muratpak) tweets out the first version of what will become, after discussions, the HEN logo, shaping the visual identity of the project: https://twitter.com/muratpak/status/1377312115422343169?s=21.
+According to curator [@TaisKoshino](https://twitter.com/TaisKoshino) the logo was created by an Brazilian artist, I will update tis entry accordingly.

 #### April 9, 2021
 "Not another JPEG."
 Artist M Plummer-Fernández shares thoughts about the blossoming (and sometimes stuttering) platform that attracts more and more people critical of mainstream NFT marketplaces.
 The essay itself is steganographically hidden in an acompanying NFT.